paulxu1234/ameba_docs/source/application_note/mp_image.rst

     Secure Boot Enable
     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-    When secure boot is enabled and you need to switch from normal image to MP image, MP image must be re\-built with secure boot enabled.
+    When secure boot is enabled and you need to switch from normal image to MP image, MP image must be re-built with secure boot enabled.
 The steps are shown below:

     1. Modidy manifest.json located in \ ``{SDK}\amebadplus_gcc_project``\ .